oleksandr-dubrov/bluetube/README.md

 ========

-Bluetube is a Python script that downloads videos from Youtube by URLs get from RSS, converts them and sends them to a bluetooth device.
+Bluetube is a Python script that downloads videos from Youtube by URLs get from RSS, converts them and sends to a bluetooth device.

 1 Motivation.
 -------------
 1.1.
 I want to have audio and video files from subscribed by RSS Youtube lists and channels on my smartphone.
 So, the script should convert the files to an appropriate video format or, if it's a talk channel, extract audio.

 1.2.
-I want to download only the files I choose in the list of updates on a Youtube lists and channels.
+I want to download only the files I choose in the list of updates of Youtube lists and channels.

 1.3.
 I don't want to be always logged in Youtube to avoid surveillance and "informational bubble".
 That is why I use RSS feed that can get updates on Youtube playlists anonymously.

 1.4.
 I don't want to watch videos on Youtube to save my time.
-It is always temptation to keep watching other recommended videos over and over.
+It is always a temptation to keep watching other recommended videos over and over.

 2 Preconditions.